sveltejs/cli/documentation/docs/20-commands/10-sv-create.md

 ### `--from-playground <url>`

-Create a SvelteKit project from a Svelte Playground URL.
+Create a SvelteKit project from a [playground](/playground) URL.
 This downloads all playground files, detects external dependencies, and sets up a complete SvelteKit project structure with everything ready to go.

 Example: